 Tagged Battle for Freedom at Old Baily, the ‘Mangrove Nine Trial’ was Britain’s most significant Black trial.

 In Britain, immigrants from other parts of the world like South Asia, Africa, and the Caribbean were all regarded as Blacks, irrespective of skin colour.
-The arrest and trial of nine black leaders in 1970 by the London police and the British Home Office were aimed to discredit the growing influence of blacks within the black communities and to decimate the of the Black Power movement.
+The arrest and trial of nine black leaders in 1970 by the London police and the British Home Office were aimed to discredit the growing influence of blacks within the black communities and to decimate the Black Power movement.

 Frank Crichlow, a Trinidad-born community activist was the owner of Mangrove Restaurant in west London’s Notting Hill area where the police got the nine blacks harassed.
 Mangrove restaurant was one of the most popular at the time and also located in the Caribbean community.